 The solution I came up with, after trying various complicated methods, is so simple that I feel stupid for not having done it in the first place.
 All I did was create a filter that parses Fail2ban’s own log, searching for bans.
 I then created a series of jails and set incrementing “maxretry” variables, with increased find and ban times.

-The result of the following example is that, if a service on my server receives 5 failed password attempts in a day, the IP is banned for three hours.
-If this happens twice in a week, it is banned for a day.
-Thrice in a month, banned for a week, and so on.
+The result of the following example is that, if a service on my server receives 5 failed password attempts in an hour, the IP is banned for ten minutes.
+If this happens twice in three hours, it is banned for an hour.
+Thrice in a day, banned for three hours, and so on.
 All of these values can be adjusted, and I’m still playing with them to find settings I like on my own server, but so far the system works brilliantly well.